 The Onset of Vertigo

 The brainstem has an important role when it comes to maintaining balance.
 It is the communication highway between the body and the brain.
 If a misalignment is causing it not to function at its optimum, signals being sent from the vestibular system and information about where the body is located in its environment can become distorted.
 This can lead to vertigo and a variety of other health problems.

 Finding Help for Vertigo

-Here at our Calgary, Alberta practice, we have been able to help vertigo patients find some relief from their symptoms successfully.
+Here at our practice, we have been able to help patients find some Calgary, AB vertigo relief successfully.
 In fact, some have even seen vertigo disappear after only a few adjustments.
-The method we use to realign the bones of the neck is very gentle and does not require us to pop or twist the spine.
+The method we use to realign the bones of the neck is very gentle.
 Through this precise technique, the bones are encouraged to move back into place, helping the brainstem to work properly once again.
 When proper signals to the brain are restored, vertigo often goes away.

 To schedule a consultation with Vibe Health & Spine, call our Calgary office at (403) 266-2283.
 You can also click the button below.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.